kickstand-ui/kickstand-ui/docs/README.md

         <ks-column>
             <ks-card>
                 <ks-card-body card-title="Portable">
-                    Kickstand UI is built with native web components which makes is framework agnostic!
+                    Kickstand UI is built with native web components which makes it framework agnostic!
 You can implement it in any of your projects regardless of the framework you are using.
                 </ks-card-body>
                 <ks-card-footer>
                     <ks-button display="hollow" href="/getting-started/installation.html">Add To Your Project</ks-button>